Ourouimed/efootball25/readme.md

 cd backend
 npm install
 ```
+1 - Create your database and use `efootball.sql` script to create the tables:

-Create a `.env` file in the `backend` directory and fil it with your Mysql database credentials:
+2 - Create a `.env` file in the `backend` directory and fil it with your Mysql database credentials:
 ```env
 PORT=3001
 DB_HOST=your_mysql_host